JohnUCSB/cs171_final/README.md

 * PRM: fails if you use large positions for merge [pos1] [pos2]
 * PRM: is "merge" supposed to actually merge them?
 * PRM: "print" only prints filenames?
+* PRM: project: randomzied delay for retrying & new ldr method? recovery

 Azure Virtual Machines
 ==============
 ### ssh [login] --- [ip address]: